 - help you apply for a school place

-- help you apply for school transport and free school meals
+- help you apply for school transport and apply for free school meals

 - provide school-based distance learning so that your child can continue their education through the travelling season and keep in contact with their base school